RedPointGlobal/redpoint-aml/README.md

 ![image](https://user-images.githubusercontent.com/42842390/218563945-94a5b162-dc59-45ae-900e-130a84810f66.png)

 ### RPI Integration
-To configure Mercury integration with Redpoint Interaction (RPI), you need to provide the FQDN of the RPI server.
-This can be done by updating the section below in the ```values.yaml``` file.
-Before enabling RPI integration, the integration API setup must be completed in RPI.
-Ensure the Mercury deployment has network and firewall connectivity with the RPI server on port 443
+Enabling RPI integration will allow Mercury to effectively communicate and synchronize with the RPI server, leveraging its capabilities to enhance overall functionality.

+Integrating Mercury with Redpoint Interaction (RPI) requires a few key configurations.
+Follow these steps to enable and configure RPI integration:

+- Ensure that the RPI server is fully set up and operational.
+This includes having the integration API configured within RPI.

+- Verify that there is proper network and firewall connectivity between the Mercury deployment and the RPI server.
+Specifically, ensure connectivity over port 443, which is used for secure communication

+- Modify the envs section of the ```values.yaml```
 ```
 envs:
-  RPI_ENABLED: false            # Change this to true
+  RPI_ENABLED: true            # Enable RPI integration
-  RPI_CACHES_ENABLED: false     # Change this to true
+  RPI_CACHES_ENABLED: true     # Enable RPI caching feature
-  RPI_NAME: rpi.example.com     # Replace with the FQDN of your RPI server
+  RPI_NAME: rpi.example.com    # Replace with your RPI server's FQDN
 ```

 ### Mercury Documentation